 Could there be a tree that does not reach toward the heavens?

 The tree stakes its very existence on just one thing.
-It wants only to fully display the power it has hidden within.
+It wants only to fully display all the power it holds hidden within.

-"I will live my life!
-I will fully extend and perfect my life!"
+"I want to live my life!
+I want to fully extend and perfect my life!"

 Without confusion or hesitation, proud, majestic, the tree lives life as it is, true to itself.

 And in the land of Oirase, such noble trees line the streambeds in "green groves."
 And the name Aomori, the prefecture in which Oirase is located, means "green groves."